stackmuncher/stm_app/README.md

     Code analysis rules: /home/ubuntu/rust/stm_app/stm_rules
     Config file: /home/ubuntu/rust/stm_app/.stm_config/config.json
 ```
-The app added two emails from `--emails` param to its config and printed its full config info (`view_config` command).
+The app stored two emails from `--emails` param in its config file and printed its full config info (`view_config` command).
+From now on it will look for commits from these two email addresses.

 ##  Adding more projects to your profile